-- 183. This annex determines the performance thresholds 2 (see paragraph 16b) based on the data collected from mobile network operators (see annex 2). - 184.
-The determination of the performance thresholds 2 is based on mobile networks with fibre roll out up to the base station (see paragraph 31) and the use of the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO, modulation etc. (see paragraph 37c). - 185.
+- 184.183.
+This annex determines the performance thresholds 2 (see paragraph 16b) based on the data collected from mobile network operators (see annex 2). - The determination of the performance thresholds 2 is based on mobile networks with fibre roll out up to the base station (see paragraph 31) and the use of the most advanced 5G technology in terms of aggregated radio channel bandwidth, MIMO, modulation etc. LTE Advanced (4G) with carrier aggregation and MIMO with a focus on the carrier aggregation with the highest aggregated spectrum and MIMO with the highest number of parallel data streams (see paragraph 37c). - 186.185.
 The performance thresholds 2 are as the performance thresholds 1 set for the following QoS parameters (see section 4.5): - a.
 Downlink data rate (Mbps); - b.
 Uplink data rate (Mbps); - c.
 IP packet error ratio (Y.1540) (%); - d.
 IP packet loss ratio (Y.1540) (%); - e.
 Round-trip IP packet delay (RFC 2681) (ms); - f.
 IP packet delay variation (RFC 3393) (ms); and - g.
 IP service availability (Y.1540) (% per year). - 186.
 The performance thresholds 2 need to consider the end-user QoS which is achievable and not the end-user QoS which is currently achieved (see paragraph 16b).
-Therefore, the determination of the performance thresholds 2 should in principle focus on scenario 2 of the main question in the questionnaires (see paragraphs 104 and 107).
+Therefore, the determination of the performance thresholds 2 should in principle focuses on scenario 2 (not scenario 1) of the main question in the questionnaires (see paragraphs 104 and 107408).
 However, 5G mobile network operators began rolling out 5G technology in their networks around 2020 and, therefore, the most advanced 5G technology of scenario 1 at the time of data collection (May to June 2022, see paragraph 59) was a very new 5G technology.
 Therefore, only a few of the 19 5G mobile network operators, whose completed questionnaire have been taken into account (see paragraphs 112 and 118), reported data for scenario 2, and most of them reported data only for scenario 1, as at that time they may not had a need for further field trials.
 For these reasons, the analysis is mostly based on scenario 1. - 187.
 BEREC received answers to the relevant questionnaires from several operators and therefore a range of values for each of the QoS parameters a.-g. mentioned above.
 Since the performance thresholds should reflect parameters which are typically achievable, the median of these values is used as a basis to determine the performance thresholds 2.
-The median is more appropriate than the arithmetic average since it is more robust against outliers.
-The maximum is not used, since this may only be achievable under exceptional circumstances and therefore does not reflect typically achievable values.
+The median is more appropriate than the arithmetic average since it is more robust